modsim/ChromaHD-genmesh/README.md

 This should create the mesh in the required format in the `outpath` directory.
 Additionally, two vtk files of the two domains are generated to allow easier examination of the mesh.

-I use preScalingFactor to convert meshes to a size such that bead size = 1, consistent with the mono-full
+I use preScalingFactor to convert meshes to a size such that bead size = 1, consistent with the mono-full packing.

 # Todo